Access and share the Biodiversity Parliament 2022 film produced by Foreground films using this link.

 Is environmental justice something you often consider, are working towards, or would like to find out more about?

-For more information about this event please contact: renew@exeter.ac.uk
+For more information about this event please contact us at: renew@exeter.ac.uk

 London Wetland Centre | WWT London, Queen Elizabeth Walk, Barnes, London, SW13 9WT